fastapi/typer/README.md

 Python 3.6+

 Typer stands on the shoulders of a giant.
-Its only internal dependency is <a href="https://click.palletsprojects.com/" target="_blank">Click</a>.
+Its only internal dependency is <a href="https://click.palletsprojects.com/" class="external-link" target="_blank">Click</a>.

 ## Installation